 As we've seen, the fact that these network models can have a large capacity is not necessarily good, because capacity comes at the expense of inductive bias.

 What about expressivity?
-Feed-forward neural networks can represent any logical gate, and thus any function over $\mathcal{X}=\{\pm 1\}^d$ (as proved by Turing).
+Feed-forward neural networks can represent any logical gate, this can be seen as a consequence of \cite{mcculloch1943logical}, and thus any function over $\mathcal{X}=\{\pm 1\}^d$ (as proved by Turing \cite{turing1939systems}, see also \cite{furst1984parity}).
 Define the class $CIRCUIT_n [depth,size]$ as all functions $f:\{\pm 1\}^n\rightarrow \{0,1\}$ that can be implemented with at most $size$ AND, OR and NOT gates, and longest path from input to output at most $depth$.
-We know that circuits can represent any function, but only if we are allowed to select an appropriate gate architecture.
-In neural networks, we keep the architecture fixed and only vary the weights.
+We know that circuits can represent any function, see e.g. \cite{arora2009computational}, but only if we are allowed to select an appropriate gate architecture.
+In neural networks, we keep the architecture fixed (number of nodes, activations, edges) and only vary the weights.

 \begin{claim} A neural network with fixed architecture can learn the function of any circuit: